 Organic cotton, on the other hand, does not normally match the yield of a conventional cotton field.
-Therefore, the organic cotton growers have to charge more for their produce.
-Although the natural fertilizers and products used in manufacturing may be cheaper, the economic market for organic cotton forces most farmers to have to raise the price.
+Therefore, organic cotton growers have to charge more for their produce.
+Although the natural fertilizers and products used in manufacturing may be cheaper, organic cotton’s economic market forces most farmers to raise the price.
 Quality doesn’t come cheap!

-Yes, because the natural fibers are longer, they allow for breathability while still maintaining the strength of the material.
+Yes, because the natural fibers are longer, they allow for breathability while maintaining the material’s strength.
 The texture and breathable quality of the organic cotton will make it ideal for bedding even in the summer months.

 Read More: How to wash organic cotton bedding?

-When we talk about a product or company meeting “fairtrade” standards, this simply means that it promotes or complies with improving the living and working conditions of smallholder farmers and their employees.
-This extends to safety regulations, fair payment, and of course, the working conditions.
+When we talk about a product or company meeting “fair trade” standards, this means that it promotes or complies with improving the living and working conditions of smallholder farmers and their employees.
+This extends to safety regulations, fair payment, and working conditions.

-If you want to support brands that use fairtrade organic cotton, take a look at Coyuchi, YaYa and Co., or Grund America.
-These organic bedding brands are sure to deliver on the product quality for you and quality of life for their suppliers.
+If you want to support brands that use Fairtrade organic cotton, take a look at Coyuchi or Aizome Bedding.
+These organic bedding brands are sure to deliver on product quality for you and quality of life for their suppliers.

 Yes, as mentioned before, chemical residues are often a big problem for people who use conventional cotton products.
-Many people suffer from the skin reactions or allergy symptoms these residues can have.
-Organic cotton is healthier because of the clean, non-toxic processes used in the processes of growth, harvesting, and manufacturing.
+Many people suffer from skin reactions or allergy symptoms these residues can have.
+Organic cotton is healthier because of the clean, non-toxic growth, harvesting, and manufacturing processes.

 Organic cotton is definitely better than normal cotton.
 As you’ve noticed, there are a few major problems with the process of growing and manufacturing conventional cotton.
 Even though organic cotton may not match the yield of conventional cotton, it has proved to supersede the “benefits” of conventional cotton.

-This article has compared organic cotton vs cotton to help you choose the best organic bedding you can find.
+This article has compared organic cotton to cotton to help you choose the best organic bedding.
 Many manufacturers claim their products are made of organic cotton, but they don’t have any certificates to prove it.
-If you’re looking for organic cotton products, make sure they’ve got the GOTS certificate logo on the label.
+If you’re looking for organic cotton products, ensure they have the GOTS certificate logo on the label.